Flagellum: Motor

-The production and rotation of a flagellum can take up to 10% of an Escherichia coli cell's energy budget and has been described as an "energy-guzzling machine".
+The production and rotation of a flagellum can take up to 10% of an Escherichia coli cell's energy budget which confers long-term benefits in that anything that imparts a fitness disadvantage, may face elimination over time.
 Its operation generates reactive oxygen species that elevate mutation rates.

 The cylindrical shape of flagella is suited to locomotion of microscopic organisms; these organisms operate at a low Reynolds number, where the viscosity of the surrounding water is much more important than its mass or inertia.

 The rotational speed of flagella varies in response to the intensity of the proton-motive force, thereby permitting certain forms of speed control, and also permitting some types of bacteria to attain remarkable speeds in proportion to their size; some achieve roughly 60 cell lengths per second.
 At such a speed, a bacterium would take about 245 days to cover 1 km; although that may seem slow, the perspective changes when the concept of scale is introduced.
 In comparison to macroscopic life forms, it is very fast indeed when expressed in terms of number of body lengths per second.
 A cheetah, for example, only achieves about 25 body lengths per second.

 Through use of their flagella, bacteria are able to move rapidly towards attractants and away from repellents, by means of a biased random walk, with runs and tumbles brought about by rotating its flagellum counterclockwise and clockwise, respectively.
 The two directions of rotation are not identical (with respect to flagellum movement) and are selected by a molecular switch.
 Clockwise rotation is called the traction mode with the body following the flagella.
 Counterclockwise rotation is called the thruster mode with the flagella lagging behind the body.